Transfer Credit Evaluation

 Transfer reciprocity is not available for all courses or institutions.
 Email evaluation@lowercolumbia.edu for more information.

-To appeal a transfer equivalency, send a syllabus to evaluation@lowercolumbia.edu.
-A syllabus is different from a course description and must include a list of topics and assignments from the same year the course was taken.
-First, search the institution’s website – many colleges post syllabi on the web.
+To find your syllabus, first search the institution’s website – many colleges post syllabi on the web or provide instructions on how to request one.
 If you can’t find it, you may need to contact your previous institution to request that they email it to you.
 Usually the registrar’s office, or the academic department for the course subject, can help.

 No, transfer credit will not impact your GPA at LCC.